SantoshSrinivas79/tweetlord/README.md

 ==========
 The order of use is pretty straightforward:
  1. :warning: First, you want to set your API keys (could be found [here](https://developer.twitter.com/en/apps)) in the *credentials.py* file for every Twitter account you want to involve in the procedure.
 It is needless to say that the more accounts you specify, the faster the dumping process will be (but nevertheless you can specify only one account). **If a mistake is made when filling the credentials, the script will terminate with an unhandled tweepy exception**, so keep that in mind.
  2. Hmm... that's actually it!
-Feel free to run the script as shown in the next section.
+Feel free to run tweetlord as shown in the next section.

 Usage
 ==========